mmansour67/recovery-lab/README.md

 Two endpoints need to run on a schedule; both are already wired up as Vercel Cron jobs in `vercel.json`:

-- `POST /api/jobs/process-webhooks` every 5 minutes — drains the `webhook_events` queue.
+- `POST /api/jobs/process-webhooks` every 5 minutes.
+Drains the `webhook_events` queue.
-- `POST /api/jobs/reconcile` once a day — re-syncs the last 3 days for every connected user, in case a webhook was dropped or delayed.
+- `POST /api/jobs/reconcile` once a day.
+Re-syncs the last 3 days for every connected user, in case a webhook was dropped or delayed.

 Both require `Authorization: Bearer $CRON_SECRET`.
-Vercel adds that header automatically for Cron Jobs when `CRON_SECRET` is set as an environment variable — nothing else to configure once deployed.
+Vercel adds that header automatically for Cron Jobs when `CRON_SECRET` is set as an environment variable, so there's nothing else to configure once deployed.
 If you'd rather keep everything inside Supabase, `pg_cron` + `pg_net` can call the same two URLs on the same schedule instead.

 ## Testing